-Even if it seems like a relatively minor slip and fall or fender-bender auto accident, an accident of any kind could sometimes be unsettling or even traumatic.
-Besides seeking prompt medical treatment for any injuries, you must take some vital steps after your accident.
-Acting strategically and as soon as possible can obtain the assistance you may need to treat your injuries and/or address any property damage.
+Even if it seems like a relatively minor slip and fall or fender-bender auto accident, an accident of any kind can be unsettling and traumatic.
+Besides seeking prompt medical treatment for any injuries, you must take some vital steps as soon as possible after your accident.

 Report the Accident

-Regardless of may be at fault for the accident, you’ll still need to inform your insurance company and/or the other party’s insurance provider about the accident.
-Failing to do so might hurt your ability to file an insurance claim later on.
-Also, you may have to inform law enforcement officials about the accident, particularly if there are injured individuals or there was a significant amount of property damage.
-If there’s a police report, make sure to get a copy, as this can contain vital information that can verify your claim later on.
+You may have to inform law enforcement officials about the accident, particularly if there are injured individuals or significant property damage.
+If there’s a police report, make sure to get a copy, as it can contain vital information that can verify your claim later on.

 Collect Relevant Evidence